djndl1/CSNotes/net/overview.md

 # Intro

-Computer network means a collection of autonomous computers interconnected by a single technology.
+Computer network means *a collection of autonomous computers interconnected by a single technology*.
 A distributed system is a collection of independent computers appears to its users as a single coherent system.

 ## Use